Staten Island Technical High School

-Staten Island Technical High School, commonly called Staten Island Tech or SITHS, was founded in 1988.
+Staten Island Technical High School, commonly called Staten Island Tech, SITHS, or Tech by Staten Islanders, was founded in 1988.
 Located in Staten Island, New York City, the public specialized high school is operated by the New York City Department of Education.
-It consistently ranks among the best schools in New York City in graduation rate, Regents test scores, and attendance.
-According to niche.com, Staten Island Tech ranks #2 in New York State as well as #13 in the nation (approx. 1,200 schools in the state as well as 19,000 schools nationwide).
 Admission to SITHS is determined through an applicant's score on the Specialized High Schools Admissions Test.

 History

 The school's website states that SITHS is “A highly competitive New York City public high school, established in 1988, providing a demanding and challenging college preparatory curriculum emphasizing mathematics, science, computers, engineering, humanities and athletics.
-Facilities include state-of-the-art science, engineering and computer laboratories.”
+Facilities include state-of-the-art engineering and computer laboratories.”
 SITHS is designated as having a specialized high school status.
-SITHS was one of the schools established under New York State Law 2590 Section-G to serve the needs of gifted New York City students.
+SITHS is one of the schools established under New York State Law 2590 Section-G to serve the needs of gifted New York City students.

-Housed in the former New Dorp High School, SITHS was originally the engineering program from Ralph McKee Vocational and Technical High School.
-John DePalma was the Assistant Principal assigned to bring the engineering program to the New Dorp campus so that the building would not be abandoned or used for other purposes.
+SITHS was originally the engineering program from Ralph McKee Vocational and Technical High School.
+New Dorp High School had moved to a new campus in 1982 due to the growing student population.
+John DePalma was the Assistant Principal assigned to bring the engineering program to the former New Dorp campus so that the building would not be abandoned or used for other purposes.
 Through DePalma's leadership, teachers Alan Bailey, Irv Berson, and others made unauthorized renovations to the building, creating laboratory space for the engineering classes.

 In 1987, the program was nearly shuttered because of a lack of enrollment.
 Nicholas M. Bilotti was named the Program Director as DePalma retired.
 Bilotti began a program of increasing enrollment, changing the course away from a strict engineering program, and targeting female students.
 His renovation of DePalma's foundation is the base that Tech lives on today.